A four week course on Improvisation (on the ukulele) for Intermediate players

 Please record yourself doing an improvisation on a blues backing track (of any key) in an AAB form and submit it to the facebook group where people will give you some constructive feedback.

-Week Three: Steal From The Melody
+Week Three: Change The Melody

 Melody is the foundation of a good solo.
 Using the melody as a base for a solo is one of the best devices (you steal from the melody).
 Tunes are the ingredients for your solo playing.